ARION

 “Take me next,” she said loud enough for those in the other cells could hear.
 “I volunteer.
 No pressure.
 No coercion.”

 Dr. Kazama walked quietly into the cell room of the Central Authority building.
 He wore just a pair of shorts beneath a modified lab coat that fit his diminutive stature and he had his hands in the pockets of the coat.
-He nodded to Angelo and Piale Bonavita, the only other people in the room seated at a small folding table, where they looked up from the tablet novel they were taking turns reading aloud.
+He nodded to Angelo and Piale Bonavita, the only other people in the room seated at a small folding table, where they looked up from the novel they were taking turns reading aloud from a tablet.

 He walked to the first cell, the only one currently in use.
 It had been two weeks since anyone had occupied the others.
 Sitting on the floor just inside the door was the ocelot, who had been quietly listening to her friends read to her.